GradienceTeam/Gradience/ROADMAP.md

 - [x] Release on Flathub
 - [x] Add autoload theme from CSS
 - [ ] Add ability to create light/dark presets **(High priority)**
-- [ ] Add a full theme preview instead of GTK4 Demo
+- [ ] Add a full theme preview instead of GTK 4 Demo
 - [ ] Add ability to generate preset from one color

 # Plugins